 The interface between the mental health and criminal justice systems is significant.
 The increased involvement of people with mental illness in the criminal justice system has become a serious problem.
 Law enforcement, courts, jails and prisons have joined with consumers and family members in addressing this troublesome situation.
-The Ohio Department of Mental Health & Addiction Services (OhioMHAS) collaborates with these constituencies to identify issues and seek solutions.
+The Ohio Department of Mental Health and Addiction Services (OhioMHAS) collaborates with these constituencies to identify issues and seek solutions.

 OhioMHAS Medical DIrector's 2013 memo on Firearms and Mental Illness